CiscoSystems/puppet-cephdeploy/README.md

 Automating ceph-deploy
 ======================

 This puppet module allows you to fully automate the deployment of a ceph cluster.
 The need for this sort of functionality came about with the goal of full bottom-up automation of an OpenStack cloud that is ceph-backed.
-If you wish to try this automation, check out Cisco OpenStack Installer CiscoSystems/grizzly-manifests

 This module will also configure OpenStack cinder and nova-compute nodes to use the ceph cluster.

+*This automation will be implemented in the Havana release of[Cisco OpenStack Installer](http://docwiki.cisco.com/wiki/OpenStack:Grizzly-Multinode)*

+Questions?
+Comments?
+Donald Talton
+dotalton@cisco.com

 site.pp variables